-Emma Chan works as a Facilitator for Sexplain UK, delivering inclusive and sex-positive sex and relationship workshops, mostly to secondary aged children, across the UK.
+Emma Chan works as a Facilitator for The School of Sexuality Education, delivering inclusive and sex-positive sex and relationship workshops, mostly to secondary aged children, across the UK.

 They qualified as a doctor (BMBS) in 2015 from the University of Nottingham, going on to begin speciality training in Obstetrics and Gynaecology in 2017.
 They previously studied Psychology (BSc), also gained at The University of Nottingham.
 They are currently working towards an MSc in Reproductive and Sexual Health Research at the London School of Hygiene and Tropical Medicine.